Please note that we stay in a lodge each night up to Khare

 Arrive KTM (hotel and airport transfer).

 Kathmandu.
 From the centrally located Yak and Yeti, we’ll begin our exploration of Kathmandu.
 While modern by Nepalese standards, Kathmandu is a sacred city to Hindus and Buddhists.
 Our tour is an important introduction to understanding the cultures that lay ahead.
 Kathmandu is prominently featured in Buddhist scriptures and Hindu texts such as the Ramayana.
-Our tour includes 3,000-year-old Swaymbhunath (Monkey Temple), the Great Stupa of Boudhanath, and a local school.
+Our tour includes 3,000-year-old Swamayabhu (monkey temple), the great Stupa of Bodnath, and a local school.

-Early morning ¬ to Lukla.
-Overnight Lukla (9,300 ft.).
-Acclimatization day in Lukla as we tour the town and surrounding areas in what will prove to be the last vestige of restaurants and shopping.
+Early morning flight to Lukla.
+Acclimatization day in Lukla as we tour the town and surround areas in what will prove to the last vestige of restaurants and shopping; overnight in Lukla (9,300 feet).

-Trek to Thangnak (14,297 ft.).
-About a five-hour trek from Khote, Thagnag is a pretty village and we will be blessed with big Himalayan views.
+Trek to Thangnak (14,297).
+After about a 5 hour trek from Khote, we reach Thangnak, a pretty village, as we are blessed with big Himalayan views.

-Acclimatization in Thangnag.
-We hope to have the opportunity for hikes to the nearby cave monastery and climb above to the village to view the glacial lake.
+Acclimatization in Thangnak.
+We hope to have the opportunity for hikes to the nearby cave monastery and climb above the village to view the glacial lake.

-Trek to Khare (16,404 ft.).
-Khare is the last town in the valley with guest houses (and a well-appointed public room!)
-Here we will acclimate for three days and then take two full days for skills review.
+Trek to Khare (16,404).
+Khare is the last town in the valley with guest house (and well-appointed public room!)
+Here we will acclimate for 2days and finish any skills review.

-After several days of acclimatization and skills review in Khare, we will move to High Camp at 18,700 ft.
-The trail climbs an old lateral moraine above Khare, and in about three hours we reach the Mera glacier and change into our mountaineering gear.
-For the next four hours, we ascend beyond the Mera La and climb gentle slopes to our well-situated High Camp.
+After several days of acclimatization and skills review in Khare, we will move to High Camp at 18,700 feet.
+The trail climbs an old lateral moraine above Khare and in about three hours we reach the Mera glacier and change into our mountaineering gear.
+For the next four hours we ascend beyond the Mera La and climb gentle slopes to our well-situated high camp.

 Return to Khare.